 What does it mean to have a solar home, or to “go solar”?
-Photovoltaic technology is rapidly spreading and becoming more accessible, and more and more homeowners are going solar daily.
-In this article, we will explore what it means to have a solar house.
+Photovoltaic technology adoption is rapidly spreading and becoming more accessible, and more and more homeowners are going solar daily.
+In this article, we will explore what it means to have a solar home.

 Solar home basics: what are they?

 Most commonly, a solar home refers to a household that has a rooftop photovoltaic (PV) array or ground mount solar system installed in order to generate usable electricity from the sun.
-Often times, solar-powered houses include solar batteries attached to PV arrays to store energy produced from solar panels.
-In certain cases, having a solar home could mean that your property produces enough electricity and stores it effectively enough to have a very minimal grid reliance, or enough energy independence to go completely off the grid.
-For this reason, many homeowners associate the term “solar home” with any household that is completely powered by solar energy though it can also reference grid connected and hybrid solar systems.
+Oftentimes, solar-powered houses include solar batteries with inverters attached to the PV arrays to store energy produced from solar panels.
+In certain cases, having a solar home could mean that your property produces enough electricity and stores it effectively enough to have a very minimal power grid reliance, or enough energy independence to go completely off the grid.
+For this reason, many homeowners associate the term “solar home” with any household that is completely powered by solar energy, though it can also reference grid-connected and hybrid solar systems.

-There are many confusing messages out there about solar and solar homes.
-Specifically, there are a few common solar-based technologies – building integrated photovoltaics, passive solar, and sola hot water systems – in addition to traditional photovoltaic solar panels and can also be considered “solar home” solutions:
+There are many confusing messages out there about solar and solar homes as well as which ones rank better for energy efficiency.
+Specifically, there are a few common solar-based technologies – building-integrated photovoltaics, passive solar, and solar hot water systems – in addition to traditional photovoltaic solar panels and can also be considered “solar home” solutions:

 The most common way to use solar energy in your home is to install solar panels either on your roof or as a ground-mounted system.
 Through a chemical and physical process known as the “photovoltaic effect”, solar panels convert incoming sunlight into usable electricity.
-In many parts of the United States, homeowners can completely offset their home electricity use with a solar panel installation, leading to thousands of dollars of savings over the lifetime of a solar system.
+In many parts of the United States, homeowners can completely offset their household’s electricity needs – which on average is about 900 kilowatt-hours each month of electricity use with a solar panel installation, leading to thousands of dollars of savings over the lifetime of a solar system.

-Do you have questions about solar panel systems ?
-Learn more by visiting EnergySage’s home for educational content all about solar installations.
+Do you have questions about solar power systems ?
+Learn more by visiting EnergySage’s home for educational content about solar installations.

 Building-integrated photovoltaics (BIPV)